 To be of any use to the business concerned, systems must know what’s going on, and remember what has been done as well as what remains to be done.
 For that purpose systems must keep a symbolic representation of business concerns.
 And that may bring about all kind of objects.

-On the business side objects can be physical or customary, and physical ones can be managed individually or lumped.
+On the business side objects can be physical or notional, and physical ones can be managed individually or lumped.
 On the system side symbolic objects can not only represent business ones but may also stand for running activities.
 That distinction between business objects and system symbolic representations is at the core of system modelling.

 Taken literally the distinction between actual and symbolic objects can be somewhat confusing since, eventually, symbolic representations will have to be physically implemented as system components.
 Moreover, documents are originally both physical and symbolic, and customary agreements may not even materialized by a document.
 Yet, understood in the context of system functionalities, the point is to set apart objects in business contexts from their system counterparts: actual business objects stand on their own, symbolic ones stand on their own, symbolic representations stand for actual or symbolic business objects.

 - Portraits are are physical representations of physical objects.

 - Works of art are physical business objects.

 - Handshakes are symbolic events not necessarily associated with symbolic representations.